-Is normally used in car radiators in the winter.
-Unfortunately, poisoning with antifreeze is quite common, as it has a sweet taste and any spilled may be licked up by dogs in quantities sufficient to cause extreme sickness and can often be fatal.
+Antifreeze (Ethylene Glycol: Is normally used in car radiators in the winter.
+Unfortunately, poisoning with antifreeze is quite common, as it has a sweet taste and any spilt may be licked up by dogs in quantities sufficient to cause extreme sickness and can often be fatal.
 Damage is usually done to the kidneys.
 If you are storing antifreeze in a garage or shed: Keep the containers sealed tightly and well out of reach of your dog.
 Clear up any spillages immediately.

-Clinical Signs: Depression * Restlessness * Incoordination * Convulsions * Coma *
+Clinical Signs: Depression * Restlessness * Uncoordination * Convulsions * Coma *

-A dog which has been stung from a bee occasionally may go into anaphylactic shock and collapse.
+Bee Stings: A dog which has been stung by a bee occasionally may go into anaphylactic shock and collapse.
 As with people, some dogs may have an allergic reaction to the sting.
 In which case immediate veterinary attention is required.
-Likewise if the tongue is stung it will need veterinary treatment to help reduce the amount of swelling, as this could block the animal's airways.
+Likewise, if the tongue is stung it will need veterinary treatment to help reduce the amount of swelling, as this could block the animal's airways.
 More common areas (especially) where a dog might be stung is the mouth and nose, due to the dog trying to catch the insects or the paws, while there are playing with a drowsy bee.

-If the bee sting is still present you may be able to try and remove it, with a pair of tweezers along with applying some antihistamine cream.
+If the bee sting is still present you may be able to try and remove it by scraping with a credit card or knife, along with applying some antihistamine cream.
 If your dog is stung in the mouth bathe the area with a diluted solution of sodium bicarbonate.
 If the sting came from a wasp then bathe with diluted vinegar.
-(An easy way to remember is: - B for Bee for Bicarb, V for Vasp for Vinegar.)
-It is extremely important to observe the area incase of any swelling that can occur.
+(An easy way to remember is - B for Bee for Bicarb, V for Vasp for Vinegar.)
+It is extremely important to observe the area in case of any swelling that can occur.
 If you need more advice contact your vet for help and in cases where a dog is showing signs of pain or distress veterinary treatment is recommended.

 Clinical Signs: Vomiting *Diarrhea *Swellings *Respiratory difficulties *Collapse *In some cases death

-A poisonous gas which can be found emitted from car exhaust fumes or heating appliances such as household fires, calor gas heaters, solid fuel heating systems which often are found in rooms with poor ventilation.
-Carbon monoxide poisoning does not just effect animals, the whole family could be at risk.
-Although dogs and other animals are the most likely to be effected due to being left for longer periods in confined spaces.
+Carbon Monoxide: A poisonous gas which can be found emitted from car exhaust fumes or heating appliances such as household fires, Calor gas heaters, solid fuel heating systems which often are found in rooms with poor ventilation.
+Carbon monoxide poisoning does not just affect animals, the whole family could be at risk.
+Although dogs and other animals are the most likely to be affected due to being left for longer periods in confined spaces.
 In order to prevent carbon monoxide poisoning, check that all appliances are regularly serviced and rooms are well ventilated.
 Never leave a dog even for a short period of time confined in garages or sheds.

 Clinical Signs: Weakness *Collapse *Blindness/deafness *Difficulty in breathing *Blue-ish mucous membrane (The colour of the gums are normally a healthy pink) *Coma * And death

-The difficulty is that there are many different formulations of chocolate, from sweet milk chocolate, which is the mildest form to the dark bitter chocolate, commonly produced for the continental market, but increasingly consumed in the UK.
-A lethal amount of sweet milk chocolate is said to be around two ounces to every Kg in bodyweight.
-For example: A dog weighing 22lb the lethal amount would be around 20 ounces.
+The difficulty is that there are many different formulations of chocolate, from sweet milk chocolate, which is the mildest form of the dark bitter chocolate, commonly produced for the continental market, but increasingly consumed in the UK.
+A lethal amount of sweet milk chocolate is said to be around two ounces to every Kg in body weight.
+For example, a dog weighing 22lb the lethal amount would be around 20 ounces.
 Dark bitter chocolate is considered to be about ten times as toxic, so a 22lb dog could actually die from as little as 2 ounces of dark chocolate.